phalcon/incubator/Library/Phalcon/Queue/Beanstalk/README.md

 $host = '192.168.0.21';

-$beanstalk = new BeanstalkExtended(array(
+$beanstalk = new BeanstalkExtended([
     'host'   => $host,
     'prefix' => 'project-name',
-));
+]);

 $beanstalk->addWorker($host.'processVideo', function (Job $job) {
-    // Here we should collect the meta information, make the screenshots, convert the video to the FLV etc.
+    // Here we should collect the meta information,
+    // make the screenshots, convert the video to the FLV etc.
     $videoId = $job->getBody();

     // It's very important to send the right exit code!